usask-arg/skretrieval/docs/source/concepts/observation.md

 - A limb imaging instrument that discretely picks different wavelengths fits in multiple `RadianceGridded` objects (one for each wavelength) with dimensions (1, N) where N spans the detector

 In some cases this format is the most convenient format for the instrument in question, in some cases it is not the most convenient.
-However, even if inconvenient, we recommend converting your data into this format so that components of `usarm` can be used.
+However, even if inconvenient, we recommend converting your data into this format so that components of `skretrieval` can be used.

 ### Extra Data
 The "Core Radiance Format" defines the minimal set of information required for a basic retrieval problem, however in many cases you may need to provide more information.